Brightlaz/weather-journal-app/README.md

 # weather-journal-app
-It helps the user to know the weather condition at a location using the zip code he provides
+An app that helps the user to know the weather condition at a location using the zip code he provides

 ## Table of Contents